Beyoncé, Billie Eilish to sing nominated songs at Oscars

-LOS ANGELES (AP) — Beyoncé and Billie Eilish, and other nominees for best original song will perform at Sunday’s Oscars, the show’s producers announced Tuesday.
+LOS ANGELES (AP) — Beyoncé, Billie Eilish and other nominees for best original song will perform at Sunday’s Oscars, the show’s producers announced Tuesday.

 Beyoncé will perform her nominated song “Be Alive” from “King Richard,” and Eilish and her brother and co-writer Finneas will perform “No Time To Die” from the James Bond film of the same name.